Planning-Inspectorate/appeal-planning-decision/packages/forms-web-app/src/dynamic-forms/docs/adverts-appeal-form-journey.md

 - radio `/inspector-need-access/` Will an inspector need to access your land or property?
 - radio `/health-safety-issues/` Health and safety issues
 - single-line-input `/reference-number/` What is the application reference number?
-- date `/application-date/` What date did you submit your application?
 - text-entry `/description-advertisement/` Enter the description of the advertisement that you submitted in your application
 - boolean `/description-advertisement-correct/` Did the local planning authority change the description of the advertisement?
 - multi-file-upload `/upload-description-evidence/` Upload evidence of your agreement to change the description of the advertisement